brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 In the example, there are two attributes that begin with a -.
 They are a explained in detail in the chapter :ref:`Special Attributes <view-helpers-special-attributes>`.

-Please also recognise the <schema:property> view helper.
+Please also recognise the :html:`<schema:property>` view helper.
 With this view helper you can pass more than one string value to the according type.